jmaquarrie/landlord_app/README.md

 ```

 > **Note:** The default styling relies on Tailwind CSS, which is compiled during the build step.

+## UK market data & scoring

+- Choose a property type in the **Property info** panel to align the analysis with Land Registry averages for detached, semi-detached, terraced, or flats/maisonettes.
+The selector surfaces the latest national pricing snapshot and long-run CAGR pulled from `Average-prices-Property-Type-2025-07.csv`.
+- Under **Rental cashflow** you can keep a manual capital growth assumption or toggle to apply the historical CAGR for the selected property type across 1, 5, 10, or 20-year windows.
+When enabled, projections ignore the manual field and compound using the chosen data window.
+- The composite investment score now blends cap rate strength, DSCR resilience, 20-year market growth, and crime safety (benchmarked against UK averages) alongside the existing return metrics so the grade reflects both performance and location risk.

 ## Scenario persistence